argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 * There are many of a kind of resources that impacts Argo CD's performance.
 * Restrict Argo CD's access to certain kinds of resources, e.g. secrets.
 See [security.md#cluster-rbac](security.md#cluster-rbac).

-To configure this, edit the `argcd-cm` config map:
+To configure this, edit the `argocd-cm` config map:

 ```shell
 kubectl edit configmap argocd-cm -n argocd